Things I find interesting

 Customer: No. It’s just going to be too cold out.

 Me: Um, I believe I’m coming to you.
-You’re not bringing the piano to me are you?
+You’re not bringing the piano to me are

 Customer: Silence.